-A tourniquet works to stop death by bleeding by blocking all blood flow from the heart to the wound.
+A tourniquet works to stop death by severe bleeding by blocking all blood flow from the heart to the wound.
 This is effective at saving lives.

 Tourniquets do this by applying pressure all the way around a limb.
 This cuts off any arteries, which are the main source of blood when hemorrhaging.
 Veins and capillaries get blocked, too.

 This type of blockage is called “occlusion” and prevents death via exsanguination.